 Sexual activity is limited to private spaces and the Sensual Space, so that those who don’t wish to observe can also remain “at choice”.

+Absolutely not.
+The Sensual Space is a small and entirely optional part of the overall program, and is in a separate part of the grounds, so anyone who doesn’t have an interest in it won’t have to deal with it in any way, and won’t be missing anything integral to the overall program.
 We have found that this carefully contained space can be valuable for many people, and can be especially healing for those with sexual trauma or repression.
-Also, it is a unique context for dropping pretense, and being honest about our needs, desires, challenges, and gifts that we have to offer–without expecting anyone else to feel obliged to meet them.
-Nothing is compulsory–our most important value is that each person is completely at choice about however they want to participate or not.
-Enthusiastic consent is essential; we sometimes say that anything that’s not a “Hell, YES!” is really a “No” in disguise.
+Also, it is a unique context for dropping pretense, and being honest about our needs, desires, challenges, and gifts that we have to offer—without expecting anyone else to feel obliged to meet them.
+Nothing is compulsory—our most important value is that each person is completely at choice about however they want to participate or not.
+We want you to say no to things that don’t feel right for you—and we’ll celebrate when you do!

 The schedule looks really packed.
 Is it OK to miss events or show up late to them?

 You are entirely at choice.
 We hold a group intention of honoring the presenters by starting events on time.
 Unless the presenter has requested that no one join after the presentation has started, latecomers will be welcome to step into events.
 At the same time, it is respectful not to expect others to summarize for you what you have missed or to jump in on a discussion that you have heard little of.